Concepts

 If you need a clean slate or will install custom software:

-// Minimal Ubuntu
+// Latest Ubuntu LTS

 await ws.create({ image: 'ubuntu-24' });